jbcodeforce/jbcodeforce.github.io/docs/techno/data/index.md

 Apache Iceberg is an open table format for huge analytic datasets.

-* adds tables to compute engines including Spark, Trino, PrestoDB, Flink, Hive and Impala.
+* It adds tables to compute engines such as Spark, Trino, PrestoDB, Flink, Hive and Impala.
-* works just like a SQL table
+* It works just like a SQL table on cloud object storage.
-* solves correctness problems in eventually-consistent cloud object stores.
+* Iceberg solves correctness problems in eventually-consistent cloud object stores.
-* supports ten of petabytes of data
-* supports schema changes: column add, drop, rename, update, reorder, and certain data types upgrades.
+* It supports ten of petabytes of data, with potentials schema changes: column add, drop, rename, update, reorder, and certain data types upgrades.
-* supports 'time travel' to go back to older version of the data.
+* It supports 'time travel' to go back to older version of the data.

     ```sql
     SELECT * FROM iceberg_taxi_parquet